Why Pricing Dom Pérignon for $375 Does More Than $600 for Restaurants

 Now, priced it at $375…

 Something different happens.
 The guest who knows Dom, and plenty of them do, leans in with surprise.
 They've just found something unexpected: a restaurant that isn't extracting maximum dollars from a name everyone recognizes.
-That's a trust signal.
-And trust converts!
+That begins building trust.
+And trust converts to sales!

 This is the Dom Pérignon Effect.
-A widely known, notoriously overpriced bottle has a unique ability to build credibility precisely because of its familiarity.
-The margin hit on a single bottle is generally paramount to most businesses.
-But the relationship you build with the guest who noticed is worth more than cost of goods sold.
-It inspires them to discover more of your strategic offerings and buy more, but more importantly, to come back.
+A widely known, notoriously overpriced bottle has a unique ability to build credibility precisely because of its familiarity when priced strategically.
+And the relationship you build with the guest who notices is worth more than your budgeted cost of goods sold.
+It inspires them to keep shopping, buy and come back next week to do it again.

 The industry backs this up.
 Roland Micu, MS, beverage director at the World Equestrian Center, told SevenFifty Daily that a premium bottle "must be priced at a lower markup to ensure the guests understand the opportunity before them." - This speaks to architecture and true hospitality.